Apologies for absence: Justine, John Curtis.

 -We are accepting CARD PAYMENT ONLY.

--Single rounds only, will be permitted.
+-Single rounds only,

 -Please bring your own pens/pencils and boards.
 We will not provide them.